 Roller skates and blades, skateboards, scooters, battery operated go-carts, etc. are only permitted in areas that the venue allows their use.
 Assume any part of a venue under a roof forbids their use.

-Large, scenic props on wheels e.g trolleys may be permitted outside the show halls at security’s discretion but are not suitable inside the busy show halls.
+Large, scenic props on wheels e.g trolleys may be permitted outside the show halls at security’s discretion but are not suitable inside the event space.
 Small, lightweight static items such as tables that can be quickly packed and moved may similarly be permitted.

-Items that may be used outside may need to be left in the cloakroom or with security to enter the show halls
+Items that may be permitted for outdoor use may need to be left in the cloakroom or with security to enter the show halls.

 Please take care when outside or when transporting any form of firearm prop.